 Inventory consists of coffee table books and mugs.
-The Organization values its inventory at cost and uses the first-in, first-out method.
-At September 30, 2023, there was no reserve for excess or obsolete inventory.
+The Organization values its inventory at the lower of cost or net realizable value and uses the first-in, first-out method.
+At September 30, 2024 and 2023, there was no reserve for excess or obsolete inventory.